The cost of retirement

 As you get older, you may also need to consider the cost of care for yourself or your partner.
 It’s usually in these later stages of retirement that you may see an increase in your outgoings.
 However, with careful planning and consideration of these potential costs, you can enjoy a comfortable retirement.

-To get a clear picture of your retirement income, and to make sure you have a retirement plan that matches your ambitions and lifestyle, you can speak to a Wesleyan Financial Services Consultant.
+To help you get a clear picture of your retirement income, and to make sure you have a retirement plan that matches your ambitions and lifestyle, Wesleyan Financial Services offers specialist retirement advice for teachers.

 Considering your loved ones